 For he established a testimony in Jacob, and appointed a law in Israel, which he commanded our fathers, that they should make them known to their children: – Psalm 78:5

 God was constantly having the children of Israel place markers so that they would remember what He had done.
 He then instructed the fathers to impart that knowledge in the house, by the way, etc. That’s why you see in the Joshua passage that children would ask their fathers– because they were supposed to know what happened.

-Kids see spectacular things on television that are make believe, why should they choose to follow another story just because you claim it is true?
-Certainly they believe what they have seen easier than that which they have not.
+Kids see spectacular things on television that are make-believe, why should they choose to follow another story just because you claim it is true?
+Certainly, they believe what they have seen easier than that which they have not.
 And therein lies our greatest resource– they need to see the Christian life lived in us.
 They need to see us passionate about Him.
 They need to see us dads depending upon God and seeing His blessing.
-They need to see the principles of the Word of God at work in our lives.
+They need to see the principles of the Word of God at work in their lives.
 If we make the truth unpalatable, we’ve failed in the task of imparting our faith in God to our children.